vidarsko/ComFiT/docs/ClassBoseEinsteinCondensate.md

 import matplotlib.pyplot as plt import comfit as cf

 ### task 1.
-Initialise a BoseEinsteinCondensate in 3 dimensions with resolution 64x64x64.
+Initialise a BoseEinsteinCondensate in 3 dimensions with resolution 64x64x64 (or something else).
 Sett gamma = 0 and dt =0.1

 ### task 2. set the potential to a gaussian placed at the centre with size = 2 and strenght = 4.
 Initialise the